wso2/product-ei/gh-docs/Admin_Services.md

-# How to create admin-services for the Message Processor
+# How to create admin-services
+Admin Services generally follow the following steps.
+Here, the Message Processor has been considered as an example

 ### Creation Flow